 It’s 2015, and there are still brands out there that have zero community management.
 Even if your brand is well-known and “doesn’t need it,” there are several opportunities to build relationships with your community.
 Loyal customers notice and talk about brands that listen to their communities and respond to comments and messages.

-If you agree with my community management advice, please share it using the social media icons below or to the left.
+If you agree with my community management advice, please share it using the social media icons below.